Disclaimer: None of it belongs to me. Just this story.

 "Keep sipping that.
 It'll rehydrate you.
 You shouldn't have hiked all the way up here with nothing to drink in climate like this."

-Sam just nodded again and began taking several gulps of the coconut water.
+Sam just nodded again and took several gulps of the coconut water.

 "Are you okay?"